PhracturedBlue/ESP8266MQTTMesh/README.md

 (prototype: `void callback(const char *topic, const char *payload)`)

 To send messages to the MQTT broker, use `publish(const char *topic, const char * payload)`

+### SSL support
+SSL support is enabled by defining `ASYNC_TCP_SSL_ENABLED=1`.
+This must be done globally during build.

+Once enabled, SSL can be optionally enabled between the node and the MQTT broker or between mesh nodes (or both).

+**NOTE:** Enabling SSL between mesh nodes should not provide additional security, since the mesh connections are already secured via WPA, so this is not recommended

+For additional security, the Fingerprint of your MQTT broker's SSL certificate can be fetched using the included `utils/get_mqtt_fingerprint.py` script.
+Supplying the fingerprint is optional, but can prevent man-in-the-middle attacks.

+To use SSL between mesh nodes, you must install 3 files into the '/ssl' directory on the SPIFFS filesystem of the node:
+* `ssl/server.cer`
+* `ssl/server.key`
+* `ssl/fingerprint`

+These files can be generated using the included `utils/gen_server_cert.sh` script.